oordenesg/how_to_use_Neo4j/README.md

 To understand the schema and visualize it.
 You can use CALL db.schema.visualization

+In order to select 10 actors from the table.
+We can use:
+- **MATCH (actor:Person) RETURN actor LIMIT 10**
-How to select instances: (Similarities with SQL) SELECT Person as Persona.
-In this case we need to add RETURN persona.
-The function Limit works similar to SQL.
-In Neo4j: MATCH (persona:Person) RETURN persona LIMIT 10
+- *If we read this sintax in a SQL clasic way.
+This is like SELECT Person as actor.
+In this case we need to add RETURN actor.*